wynessgp/sqa-risk-recreation/docs/bva/domain/Die.md

 Input: Pointer (to a Random object)

 Output: Counts
 - Ranges from [1, maxNumberPossible]

 ## BVA Step 3
 Input: Pointer
 - The null pointer
 - A pointer to the true object

 Output: Counts
 - -1 (can't set)
-    - 0 (can't set, there is no "0" on a 6-sided die) <!-- If we want to include 0s, do a minimumNumberPossible field. -->
+- 0 (can't set, there is no "0" on a 6-sided die) <!-- Consider a minimum possible roll field -->
 - 1
-    - > 1
+- \> 1
 - Max possible value: maxNumberPossible
 - One larger than maxNumberPossible (can't set)

 ## BVA Step 4
 ### Test 1: